 By Diane Small

-As fall moves into full swing, and beautiful colours abound, we may want to try to forget that winter will soon be upon us.
-While winter is a time usually associated with family, celebration, and lots of eating, it is also a time of increased sadness.
+As fall moves into full swing and beautiful colours abound, we may want to try to forget that winter will soon be upon us.
+While winter is usually associated with family, celebration, and lots of eating, it is also a time of increased sadness.
 Commonly known as “winter blues,” our biological clocks are disrupted as the days become shorter.

 If these symptoms are not addressed, it could lead to a situation where we’re completely out of sync with our natural schedules, and it can make winter the most draining time of the year.
 But luckily, there’s a way to beat the winter blues: with aromatherapy.